iluwatar/java-design-patterns/crtp/README.md

 In plain words

-Modify certain methods within a type to accept arguments specific to its subtypes.
+Make certain methods within a type to accept arguments specific to its subtypes.

 Wikipedia says